kevincard/wildcard-matcher/README.md

 # Fast Wildcard Matcher
 A fast implementation of wildcard matching basing on BackTracing algorithm

-Usage:
+## Usage:

-* Class: FastWildcardMatcher
+### Class: FastWildcardMatcher
-* Method: public static boolean match(final CharSequence source, final CharSequence pattern);
+* public static boolean match(final CharSequence source, final CharSequence pattern);
-* Description: Checks whether a string or path matches a given wildcard pattern.
-Possible patterns allow to match single characters
- ('?') or any count of characters ('*').
+* Checks whether a string or path matches a given wildcard pattern.
+Possible patterns allow to match single characters ('?') or any count of characters ('*').
 Wildcard characters can be escaped (by an '\\').
 When matching path, deep tree wildcard also can be used ('**').

- * Class: FastWildcardMatcherV2
+### Class: FastWildcardMatcherV2
-* Method: public static boolean match(final CharSequence source, final CharSequence pattern);
+* public static boolean match(final CharSequence source, final CharSequence pattern);
-* Description: Similar with FastWildcardMatcher, expect that '?' also matches zero character.
+* Similar with FastWildcardMatcher, expect that '?' also matches zero character.

 ## Performance
  * Average time complexity: O(n)